Helping Parents with Grieving Children

 Counselor CEUs, Social Worker CEUs, Psychologist CEs, MFT CEUs

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name four ways parents can introduce a child to an expected death.
+-Name four ways parents can talk with children about death.

--Name the second and third of the five challenges of a grieving child.
+-Name second and third challenges of a grieving child.

--Name the fourth and fifth challenges of a grieving child.
+-Name fourth and fifth challenges of a grieving child.

--Explain what are some coping strategies that can be used by stepfamilies with grieving children.
+-Explain five coping strategies that can be used by stepfamilies with grieving children.

--Name the five points we discussed regarding the terminally ill.
+-Name five points we discussed regarding terminally ill patients.

 -Explain which of the three concepts of death do children have the most difficulty understanding.